tisaacs/MAT-Coding-Challenge/README.md

 The purpose of this challenge is to demonstrate how you:

-* write and structure a simple Backend applications in an appropriate language of your choice
+* write and structure a simple backend application in an appropriate language of your choice
 * parse and transform streamed telemetry data
 * deliver a component to integrate into a stack of technologies